Tips For Planning a Fall Festival in Florida

 What Is the Festival Budget?

-This might be the most important step.
-Months in advance, it’s important to put together a group of people who will each head up an area of the festival.
-It’s important to have people in charge of inviting people, games and entertainment, decorations, food, parking, collecting entry fees and managing tickets.
-It’s helpful to set up routine meetings, either in-person or virtually.
-Now also is the time to decide whether you want to consult with professional party planners.
+It’s important to work with people you can depend on.
+Months in advance, put together a group of people who will each head up an area of the festival.
+Those areas include invitations, games and entertainment, decorations, food, parking, collecting entry fees, and managing tickets.
+It’s helpful to set up routine meetings, either in-person or virtually, to plan ahead of time.
+Now is also the time to decide whether you want to bring in professional event managers.

 What’s The Location for the Event?